Month 1, Day 28, Thursday 9:40 a.m.

 Sebastien grimaced.
 “Kiernan gave me contribution points, but they were just an excuse to question me about what happened.”

-Sebastien could almost feel the weight of attention from every remotely close-by student straining to hear her answer.
+Sebastien could feel the weight of attention from every remotely close-by student straining to hear her answer.
 She shook her head.
 “I had to make a vow with the Red Guard.
 I can’t talk about it.”
-She had a feeling she would be repeating that a lot for the near future.
+She had a feeling she would be repeating that a lot in the near future.

 Ana shrugged.
 “No harm in asking.
 I’m not ashamed to admit that I am quite curious.
 Perhaps I could relate some of the rumors to you, Sebastien, and you could simply tell me how close to the truth they are, on a scale of one to ten?”